dapr/docs/daprdocs/content/en/operations/monitoring/tracing/backends/zipkin.md

   dapr.io/config: "tracing"
 ```

-That's it! your sidecar is now configured for use with Open Census and Zipkin.
+That's it!
+Your sidecar is now configured to send trace to Zipkin.

 ### Viewing Tracing Data